 Judge Travis - the man who brought the Seven of us together all those years ago - has gone on, too.
 We miss his visits, but his legacy has lived on in ways that none of us ever expected, a subject about which I will reveal more later.
 He touched all of our lives, that day on that dusty street when he offered us a dollar a day plus room and board for the chance of possibly getting killed.
 He was an educated man of refinement and culture - but he was also a man without fear of standing up for what he knew was right.
 That day that he faced down Lucas James after he killed poor Mrs. Potter's husband was a revelation to us all.
 I think he earned Chris Larabee's trust right at that moment, and Chris was not a man who trusted easily.
 The rest of us followed Chris's lead, and I can't help but think that had he been younger, the judge would have been one of us Los Magnificos.

 But this story is not about those who are gone.
 It is about those who live on, whose lives have been changed by this once-dusty, insignificant spot on a territorial map, and who in turn have changed that town into the place that some of the more optimistic among us always knew it could be.
 As I said before, fifteen years changes any man, and I see proof of that every day, in this little town and in six men whom I still - and always will - call my friends.
-Once they were a gunfighter, gambler, bounty hunter, preacher, healer and... well, I never was quite sure what Buck was, even though he seemed to think he was my big brother back in those early days.
+Once they were a gunfighter, gambler, bounty hunter, preacher, healer and... well, I never was quite sure what Buck was, even though he seemed to think he was my big brother back in those early days (sometimes, he still acts that way!).
 These past fifteen years have made them all who they are today.

 I suppose the transition started when the Widow Alice Carr decided that trying to build and run a farm was not the existence she had envisioned it to be when she came west with Will Richmond's wagon train.
 It wasn't six months before she was on her way back to Ohio, and, planning on taking the stage from Four Corners, she arrived in town with her incorrigible son, Eugene.
 Upon taking Eugene to Mrs. Potter's store for candy (which, I would swear, was a staple of the child's diet), she overheard two townswomen discussing a dress pattern and the challenges it presented.
 As it turned out, the Widow Carr was a skilled and experienced seamstress, and the town had none since the horrific and tragic death of young Irene Dunlap at the hands of the vile Cyrus Poplar just weeks before.
 Mrs. Carr was returning to Ohio not because there was anything for her there, but rather, because there was nothing for her here, or so she had thought.
 It wasn't long before, with some help from Ezra and Mary Travis, she had set up her own dressmaking shop and was turning a hearty profit.